Jonathon-Fleming/ToxPi-GIS/README.md

   * Script makes a geodatabase in the location folder called ToxPiAuto.gdb
   * Script outputs a layer file at location\outfile.lyrx
   * Sharing provides a web URL for the public to view your map

-Requirements:
-* ArcGIS Pro licensing
-* Requires being logged into ArcGIS Portal
-* Data must be limited to the USA
-* Source column for data must be formatted Latitude, Longitude
-* Column labeled Name must be present in data
-* Slice names must not contain a special character followed by a number
-* Windows Operating System
-* Lyrx file must be output to a separate location folder for new maps, else it will overwrite the previous map layers within the geodatabase

 General Troubleshooting:
 * Error when accessing environment